Discerning Reliable Cyber Threat Indicators for Timely Cyber Threat Intelligence: Generation of Dataset for AoSA

-\begin{enumerate} \item \textbf{Profile Level Features}\\ Profile level features are related to the user's profile information and the account activity: the complete list is provided in Table~\ref{tab:featue_list}. \subitem \textbf{$P_1$: Followers Count: }On social media, a user's number of followers~($nFoS$) typically reflects the level of trust that people have in them.
-Except for famous personalities/celebrities, members in the followers' group who are genuine users typically know one another in real life.
-Legitimate users typically have a high number of followers, which may be used to classify people as spammers or benign~\cite{fazil2018hybrid}~\cite{bindu2018discovering}. \subitem \textbf{$P_2$: Following Count: }The authors of~\cite{alom2020deep} adopted this feature in their study.
-For the purpose of being spotted, spammers frequently follow more profiles quickly.
-The number of followings, also known as friends count indicated by $nF$. \subitem \textbf{$P_3$: Followers Ratio: }It is the proportion of the number of followers and the number of followings of the user.
-Spammers have fewer followers than human users because no one directly knows them in real life~\cite{mateen2017hybrid}.
-Also, there are more followings than real users, implying that accounts that are bots have a lower ratio.
+\textbf{\textit{Profile Level Features:}} Profile level features are related to the user's profile information and the account activity.
+The complete list is provided in Table~\ref{tab:featue_list} and described below.\\ \textbf{$P_1$: Followers Count: }On social media, a user's number of followers is typically seen as a measure of trust, with genuine followers usually having real-life connections and higher follower counts, while famous personalities differ in this regard, and this can be used to identify potential spammers~\cite{fazil2018hybrid}~\cite{bindu2018discovering}. \\ \textbf{$P_2$: Following Count: }The authors of~\cite{alom2020deep} utilized the following or friends count~($nF$) as a feature, with spammers commonly following many profiles rapidly to boost their visibility.\\ \textbf{$P_3$: Followers Ratio: }It represents the number of followers divided by the number of followings, and is indicative of user behavior on social media.
+Spammers, as observed in~\cite{mateen2017hybrid}, often have fewer followers compared to real users, as they lack real-life connections.
+Moreover, they tend to follow a larger number of accounts, resulting in a lower ratio, which hints at the presence of bot accounts.